 The form and guidance notes are available here and give more details of who might receive an award and how to apply.

 If your circumstances have changed you may become entitled to benefits or increased student funding.
 However, it will depend on your individual circumstances and you should seek advice.

 > Do I have to pay Council Tax?

 Full-time students do not generally have to pay Council Tax.
 You can prove your student status by downloading a copy of your Certificate of Student Status from 'My Student Record' which is part of SHUspace and submitting this to your local Council.

 If you live with a non-student there may still be a bill to pay.
 You may be able to receive a 'single person discount' if there is only one adult in the property who is not exempt, for example, a spouse or partner.

-If you are not sure if you should pay Council Tax then contact the Advice Service for further advice.
+If you are not sure if you should pay Council Tax contact the Advice Service for further advice.
 If you are liable for Council Tax you should ensure that you maintain a regular payment agreement with the local authority.
 If you do not pay your Council Tax bill you may be issued with a Court Summons and Liability Order.
 Both of these incur extra costs.
-If you do not contact the local authority about arrears or fail to make payments Enforcement Agents (formerly known as bailiffs) can be instructed to collect arrears from you.
-If you receive any letters regarding this action then seek advice immediately.
+If you do not contact the local authority about arrears or fail to make payments, Enforcement Agents (formerly known as bailiffs) can be instructed to collect arrears from you.
+If you receive any letters regarding this action seek advice immediately.

 > I need to repeat a year - can I get funding for this?

 If you have failed a year of your course or had to take a break in study, and you have not previously repeated any years, you should be able to use your 'gift year' to fund an additional year of study.
 All Student Finance England funded students are allocated funding for the length of their course plus an extra year, which is called a 'gift year'.